Krillle/signalk-to-venus/README.md

 **1. Enable SSH on the Cerbo GX**

-→ For detailled instructions ee https://www.victronenergy.com/live/ccgx:root_access#root_access
+→ For detailed instructions see https://www.victronenergy.com/live/ccgx:root_access#root_access

 On the **touchscreen** or **Remote Console**:
 - Navigate to: **Settings → General**